 Accessible software is more easily acquired and used, ensuring that its benefits apply to as many lives as possible, and enable as many other developers as possible to do good things with it.

 The concrete application of such accessibility may vary wildly between particular cases.
 Every major change in design and implementation policy should be subject to the consideration of accessibility, though.
 While bells and whistles may make investors in your new startup happy, with dollar signs in their eyes, and this may be an important consideration for the survival of your world-changing business plan, it is also worth recognizing the loss of accessibility some approaches may impose.
 If blind users are potentially your best customers, seeing the greatest benefits of using your software as a service, it is worth considering whether a fancy dynamic widget utterly breaks the functionality of screen readers even if they represent a statistically insignificant percentage of your potential customer base.
 Conversely, if some consideration for blind users would interfere with portability across platforms for your software as a service, when the software does not particularly benefit the blind anyway, you could lose thirty percent of your potential user base for no good reason.
 It may be worthwhile in those cases to ignore the matter of screen readers until either more resources or better approaches (suitable to addressing more problems at once) become available.
+Beware any tendency to imagine every such decision features only two options, though; one of those "better approaches" may already be available.

 A concern all too often invisible to many would-be technological philanthropists that regularly imposes significant hurdles to accessibility is the matter of licensing.
 As a license grows more complicated and restrictive, it hinders accessibility more.
 At the same time, the very existence of a restrictively licensed software tool often stands in the way of the development of replacements with less restrictive legal distribution terms as some of the people most able and inclined to create a suitable, legally accessible replacement are too busy making do with the restrictive implementations already available.
 At the least restrictive end of the spectrum is software released under copyfree licensing policy without applicable patents, or covered by patents that have been explicitly opened for general use.
 At the most restrictive end is anything covered by both default copyright restrictions (including anything "released" on GitHub that does not come with an explicit license grant) and patents.
 Somewhere between the two lies the whole spectrum of software with explicit license terms subject to limitations (copyleft software, software with non-commercial licenses, and so on) and anything with legally treacherous licensing ambiguity.